LIS

 b.
 Products erroneously delivered may be replaced or money refunded;

 c.
-Products of which a manufacturer or importer discontinues production or importation may be returned and money refunded if no lawful exchange under subdivision 3 g of this subsection is available and if prior written approval is provided by the board;
+Products for which a manufacturer or importer discontinues production or importation may be returned and money refunded if no lawful exchange under subdivision 3 g of this subsection is available and if prior written approval is provided by the Virginia Alcoholic Beverage Control Authority (authority);

 d.
 Resalable draft beer may be returned and money refunded;

 e.
-Products in the possession of a retail licensee whose license is terminated by operation of law, voluntary surrender or order of the board may be returned and money refunded upon permit issued by the board;
+Products in the possession of a retail licensee whose license is terminated by operation of law, voluntary surrender, or order of the authority may be returned and money refunded upon written approval by the authority;

 f.
-Products which have been condemned and are not permitted to be sold in this Commonwealth may be replaced or money refunded upon permit issued by the board; or
+Products that have been deemed a threat to public safety or are not permitted to be sold in the Commonwealth may be replaced or money refunded upon written approval by the authority; or

 g.
 Alcoholic beverages may be exchanged on an identical quantity and brand basis for quality control purposes.
-Where production of the product has been discontinued, the distributor may exchange the product for a product from the same manufacturer on an identical quantity and comparable wholesale price basis.
+Where production of the product has been discontinued, the distributor may exchange the discontinued product for quality control purposes with a product from the same manufacturer on an identical quantity and comparable wholesale price basis.
 Any such exchange shall be documented by the word "exchange" on the proper invoice.

 Statutory Authority